Freedom of information glossary

 - Working day

 - Normally, FOI requests have to be answered within twenty working days.
-A working day for the purposes of the Freedom of Information Act 2000 is a day other than a Saturday or Sunday that is not a public authority in any part of the United Kingdom.
+A working day for the purposes of the Freedom of Information Act 2000 is a day other than a Saturday or Sunday that is not a public holiday in any part of the United Kingdom.
 Under FOISA, a working day is a day that is not a Saturday or Sunday that is not a public holiday in Scotland.
 In the UK, public holidays are often called bank holidays.

 - ZIP file